stepanenko/react-info/README.md

 - Hooks should not be called within loops, conditions, or nested functions since it can cause unexpected bugs
 - If you need to use a variable inside a component that preserves its state across renderings without triggering a re-render, `useRef` Hook would be a better option.
 - Always use Hooks before any early returns at the top level of your React component
-- The value of the state will only be updated in the next render, i.e. `setA(a + 1)` called 3 times in a row will only work once
+- The value of the state will only be updated in the next render, i.e. `setA(a + 1)` called 3 times in a row will only work once.
+To fix this we can use a functional approach, e.g. `setA(a => a + 1)`

-To fix the issue above by using a functional approach, e.g. `setA(a => a + 1)`
+- Avoid unwanted renderings by passing a dependency array to `useEffect` Hook (because by default it runs on each render)

 ### Articles to read: